HelenevB/SEI-project04-wineApp-Frontend/README.md

 <img src="photos/wireframewine.png" width=100%>

 Once we had the structure for the site in place, the last task was to divide the workload.
 It was at this stage that we agreed that we would pair-program.
-Whilst we were all familiar with the backend development, having used express and MongoDB in project 2, we’d only be working on the React framework for six days; given its complexity, we felt the screen sharing would be the most effective way to consolidate our learning and achieve our goal of producing a well-rounded functioning app.
-Therefore “pair-programmed” throughout the whole build process, with two of us working from one laptop (via zoom screen-share)  to build each element and the third working on CSS and the design.
+Whilst we were all familiar with the backend development, having used Express and MongoDB in project 2, we’d only be working on the React framework for six days; given its complexity, we felt the screen sharing would be the most effective way to consolidate our learning and achieve our goal of producing a well-rounded functioning app.
+Therefore “pair-programmed” throughout the whole build process, with two of us working from one laptop (via Zoom screen-share)  to build each element and the third working on CSS and the design.

 Considering this, Trello was not crucial in keeping track of each of our workloads, but we did use it to keep track of the features we were building.